dilkins/TENSOAP/README.rst

 Installation
 ============

 This program is installed using a makefile, found in the :code:`soapfast` subdirectory.
-To install the python packages needed, the command :code:`make python` is used.
+After editing the variables in this makefile, to install the python packages needed, the command :code:`make python` is used.
 To compile the cython parts of this code, :code:`make cython` is used, and to compile the fortran code needed for long-range descriptors, :code:`make LODE`.
 The commands :code:`make` or :code:`make all` will compile both the cython and fortran codes.
 To remove object files run :code:`make clean`.

 Note that the makefile is set up to install python packages only for the current user.
 If you have the requisite permissions and want instead to install them for all users, the :code:`PIPOPTS` variable in the makefile should be set to a blank string.